All guides

 3Describe what you have fixed

 Hotels have a unique advantage: you can fix physical problems.
 If the AC was broken, confirm it has been repaired.
 If housekeeping missed a room, explain the new checklist you have implemented.
 Specific fixes build confidence for future bookings.
 Vague promises like "we've shared your feedback with our team" accomplish nothing.
-When possible, mention the timeline — "the unit was replaced within 48 hours of your checkout" — to demonstrate operational responsiveness.
+When possible, mention the concrete fix — "the unit has since been replaced" — to demonstrate operational responsiveness.

 4Invite them back with a direct contact